d-lynch95/Blue_Ocean_Travel/README.md

 - I used the following projects as inspiration for my project.
 [SizzleAndSteak](https://github.com/Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak), [TennisBuddies](https://github.com/lucia2007/tennis_buddies), [BurgerBar](https://github.com/LADCode2021/pp4-burger-bar), [Itallianisimo](https://github.com/useriasminna/italianissimo-booking-website), [KiwiPiano](https://github.com/VeronicaLourens/kiwipiano)

-- I used the following tutorial for help with my requirements.txt file [LearnPython](https://learnpython.com/blog/python-requirements-file/)

  - I also received help from the following slack users for minor bugs or style changes inc21, Tatiana Ruffo, Dave T, Laura, Jo_ci and I received a lot of help and advice from my mentor Gareth McGirr and from Paul Thomas our cohort leader.